menhera-org/ftth-sip/SPECS.md

 - When no downstream client is registered, respond with appropriate temporary errors.
 - Make the P-Called-Party-ID headers the authoritative sources of the called party numbers, with a fall-back to To headers.
 - Extract the isub parameters of the SIP URI of the called party.
 That parameter is passed down to the client as-is.
 - Extract the userinfo part of the SIP URI of the called party, and match that to **ALLOWED_IDENTITIES**.
-If no match were found, we respond with permanent error codes such as 404s. isub and other parameters are ignored when performing this matching.
+If no match was found, we respond with permanent error codes such as 404s. isub and other parameters are ignored when performing this matching.
 - Call the downstream client with the called party number in the userinfo part of SIP URIs.

 ## Outgoing calls from the client